albertcroig/Stewart-SVG-Projection-js/README.md

 The following options are located inside the `getAnimationAnglesBtn` click event in the main.js script.

+- **steps**: Number of steps to calculate.
+More steps increase precision (up to a limit).
+Default=2600 with "remove redundant" option, 2050 without.

 - **calibrationData**: Each servo has its own calibration values that have to be found in a real life test.
 Modify the arrays of this object according to your platform servos.
 Each position of the elements in the array corresponds to the servo number.
   - **middlePos**:
   - **amplitude**:
   - **direction**: What is considered positive angles.
 In this case, it should remain the same for everyone because it is hard coded like that, where the uneven indexes have a mirrored rotation value.
 Default=[1, -1, 1, -1, 1, -1]

-- **steps**: Number of steps to calculate.
-More steps increase precision (up to a limit).
-Default=2600 with "remove redundant" option, 2050 without.
+- **addDigitalOut**: Add a first column for the digital output for more customization, with all values as default 0x0.
+Default=true

 When remove redundant rows option is checked and original values unchecked, there are two extra options for better laser control.
 These are necessary due to the imperfections of the laser activation.
 It's a way to avoid undesired laser activation.
 - **leadingZeros**: Add steps in the beginning preventing laser from activating before we want it to.
 Default=10